 3rd Degree Felonies

 3rd degree felonies are some of the most common felony offenses committed in Florida.
-In my experience as a criminal defense attorney, I find that most of my first-time offender clients find themselves charged with 3rd degree felonies.
+In my experience as a Miami-Dade County criminal defense attorney, I find that most of my first-time offender clients find themselves charged with 3rd degree felonies.

 A 3rd degree felony is a felony charge - meaning that it's serious - but on the spectrum from most serious to least serious, 3rd degree felonies are the least serious felonies.